SwethaKey/Python-Data-Type-Conversion-Tutorial/README.md

 => Dict = { Key : Value }

 # 3) CONTROL CONSTRUCTS
-               Control Constructs are used a to build/construct the flow control how ever we want
+               Control Constructs are used a to build/construct the flow of control how ever we want
 # Conditional Control Construct
 => if
 => if - else